TheNunoGomes/youtube-accelerator/README.md

 # Youtube Accelerator v0.1

 In a hurry?

-Customize the playback speed of Youtube Videos Supports up to 25x speed!
+Customize the playback speed of Youtube Videos.
+Supports up to 25x speed!

 ## Local Installation